-Make sure that community members can access Salesforce1:
+Make sure that community members can access the Salesforce app:

-- Verify that Salesforce1 is enabled for your org (default) or enable it.
-From Setup, enter Salesforce1 in the Quick Find box, then select Salesforce1 Settings. - Set up access to the Salesforce1 mobile browser app for external users in your community.
-On each external user record, select Salesforce1 User.
-(When the mobile browser app is enabled for your internal org, only internal users are automatically assigned the Salesforce1 User setting.) - Without this setting, community members must append /one/one.app to the community URL (for example, https://universaltelco.force.com/customer/one/one.app) to access the community via Salesforce1 from a supported mobile browser. - Allow community access via the Salesforce1 downloadable apps by granting the "API Enabled" profile permission to external users with communities licenses.
+Verify that the app is enabled for your org (default) or enable it.
+From Setup, enter Settings in the Quick Find box, then select Salesforce Settings.

+- Set up access to the Salesforce mobile web for external users in your community.
+On each external user record, select Mobile User.
+(When the mobile web is enabled for your internal org, only internal users are automatically assigned the Mobile User setting.)

+Without this setting, community members must append /one/one.app to the community URL (for example, https://universaltelco.force.com/customer/one/one.app) to access the community via Salesforce mobile web. - Allow community access via the Salesforce for Android and Salesforce for iOS by granting the "API Enabled" profile permission to external users with communities licenses.